EddieBauer1/AO3_Tag_Data_Dive/README.md

 This code runs simulations of the Humble-Nishiyama Randomness Game, a version of Penney's Game that consists of two players selecting from a deck of playing cards a sequence of three cards - colored black or red - instead of flipping a coin.
 The results of these simulated games are scored using the tricks and cards methods while saving both the generated shuffled decks and the game results.
 Lastly, a heatmap will be created using this data in order to find the optimal choices for Player 2 in response to Player 1's selection.

-The game should run by asking the user for the number of decks, the deck size, and the randomness seed, then using these customization options to run the game simulations.
+The game should run by asking the user for the number of decks and the randomness seed, then using these customization options to run the game simulations.
+After the initial simulation, the user will be asked if they want to append more decks.

 Everything you need will be in the src folder: